parsiya/parsiya.net/README.md

 1. Create a new post with `hugo new post/2018-11-23-post-name/index.markdown` (or `index.md`).
-2. Edit the post and proofread with `hugo serve -vw`.
+2. Edit the post and proofread.
 Pictures are in the same directory to take advantage of [page bundles][page-bundles].
+  1. `ctrl+shift+b` in VS Code starts a task that runs the Hugo watch server and opens it in a browser.
+See [.vscode/tasks.json](.vscode/tasks.json).
 3. Push to Github.
-4. Github action takes over and does the rest.
+4. Github action takes over and builds the site.
     * See the "Deploying" section below for more information.
-5. [s3deploy][s3deploy] uploads the file to AWS.
+5. [s3deploy][s3deploy] uploads the results to AWS.
 6. ???
 7. Profit.
 The website is now updated.
 Add CI/CD to your resume.